I am expecting twins, can I use the same Spinning Babies techniques for my pregnancy and labor?

 My answer was something like this:

-There is a cycle that happens in pregnancy when a woman has a breech and dsires a natural birth or VBAC and has a doctor who doesn’t/or can’t support her desires.
+More importantly, let’s acknowledge the woman with a breechling who desires a natural birth or VBAC and has a doctor who doesn’t/or can’t support her desires.
 She desires her original birth plan strongly.
 She realizes her doctor isn’t on board with that but he/she is so good in other ways, and the relationship is already established.

-Change seems more alarming than continuing with the original plan.
+Change seems more alarming than continuing with the original doctor, even if the cesarean plan is causing distress.
 Trying to get twins to flip, which does happen, becomes the only way to keep the established relationship with the doctor and continue the hope for a natural birth.

 Always talk to your babies.
 Have your partner talk to the first baby directly by putting a tube (paper towel roll or clean vacuum hose) to the lower right side of your belly and talking heart to heart to get baby’s attention.
 This will encourage your baby to look to the sound and get his/her head in an LOT position, the ideal start position.